microsoft/onnxruntime-training-examples/nvidia-bert/README.md

     From workspace root launch using "bash scripts/docker/launch_ort.sh"

     5. Set 'num_gpus' at top of scripts/run_pretraining_ort.sh
-    Withing container run "bash scripts/run_pretraining_ort.sh".
+    Within container run "bash scripts/run_pretraining_ort.sh".

-    Feel free to adjust other parameters at top of scripts/run_pretraining_ort.sh For more details, consult workspace/README.md by NVIDIA in reference to scripts/run_pretraining.sh.
+    Feel free to adjust other parameters at top of scripts/run_pretraining_ort.sh For more details consult workspace/README.md by NVIDIA in reference to scripts/run_pretraining.sh.

 For Azure run,